-Rates of heroin overdose have more than quadrupled since 1999, according to the National Institute on Drug Abuse.
-This sharp uptick in the heroin abuse problem in the United States has caused public health officials to take notice.
-Suddenly, local and federal level government officials from are looking for ways to tackle the heroin addiction problem more seriously.
+According to the National Institute on Drug Abuse, rates of heroin overdose have more than quadrupled since 1999.
+This sharp uptick in the heroin abuse problem in the United States has caused public health officials to notice.
+Suddenly, local and federal government officials are looking for ways to tackle the heroin addiction problem more seriously.
 One notion that is being considered is the possibility of opening heroin injection sites.
 These sites have been used in other developed countries to combat heroin abuse, but their effectiveness remains uncertain.

 Rationale Behind Development of Heroin Injection Sites

 One of the difficult aspects of heroin addiction is that the illegal nature of heroin pushes many users into challenging situations.
 Heroin users often spend large amounts of money to obtain the drug, have difficulty holding down regular jobs, and engage in risky behaviors.
 A significant health challenge among people who use heroin is the elevated risk of contracting hepatitis or HIV.
 Sharing needles and unsafe injection practices lead to infection and higher disease risk.